 Call for Proposals¶

 Hello hello, fellow documentarians!
 It’s that time of year again: We’re very excited to announce that we are now accepting talk proposals for our next Portland conference, coming up on May 22-24, 2022.
-We’re running a hybrid conference this year, so you can speak or attend from anywhere, but folks will also be there in person in Portland.
+We’re running a virtual conference this year, so you can speak or attend from anywhere.
 Schedules will be in Pacific Time.

 For speakers, this means you’ll be writing and recording your talk before the event, the same as for our virtual conference.
 Our video producer will be available to help with recording if you want it.
 We’re working on the exact details of a moderated remote live Q&A after your talk.

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 Whether you’ve worked on documentation for decades or you’ve just started this year, we want to hear from you!
 Read on to learn more about the goals of the conference and what we look for in talk proposals.

 Ready to submit your talk?
 You can do that here:

 Write the Docs conferences are our chance to get together to explore and celebrate the craft of documentation in a positive, inclusive environment.

 Between the talks on the stage, the discussions in the unconference, the collaboration on the writing day and other conversations, 100% of the content for our conferences comes from our community!
 Whether your job title is writer, developer, product manager, support advocate, librarian, or one of a hundred others, your perspective on what makes good docs is what this conference is all about.

 Our goal is to give documentarians a chance to connect and learn from each other.
 You’ll have the chance to compare notes on what’s happening in the industry, dig into questions of convention and good practice, and generally nerd out about all the things we love about documentation.